Too many bell peppers and not enough time to use all of them before they go bad?

 Now, if you’re wondering, here’s how defrosted bell peppers slices look like:

-As you can tell, there’s a lot of water, and the slices are soft and mushy.
-Defrosted bell pepper slices are actually quite similar in texture to cooked bell peppers.
+As you can tell, there’s a lot of water, and the slices are soft and mushy (kind of similar to spoiled bell peppers or cooked ones).

 Related: How to store bell peppers?